waste-of-kindergarten/xpython37-v0.1/python/Doc/library/threading.rst

       .. versionchanged:: 3.2
          The *timeout* parameter is new.

-   .. method:: release(n=1)
+   .. method:: release()

-      Release a semaphore, incrementing the internal counter by *n*.
-When it was zero on entry and other threads are waiting for it to become larger than zero again, wake up *n* of those threads.
+      Release a semaphore, incrementing the internal counter by one.
+When it was zero on entry and another thread is waiting for it to become larger than zero again, wake up that thread.

-      .. versionchanged:: 3.9
-         Added the *n* parameter to release multiple waiting threads at once.

 .. class:: BoundedSemaphore(value=1)